john-itcsolutions/cheirrs/README.md

 `sudo su - $USER`   (quick reset of terminal)

+Then, mount your outer working directory to kubeflow's shared directory -

+`exit`

+You are now at a Host terminal:

+`multipass mount /path/to/your/working/directory kubeflow:/home/ubuntu/shared`

+`multipass shell kubeflow`

-Finally, you can run these commands to set up microk8s, but you have to have the cloned "bundle-kubeflow", from the above section, mounted and available from /home/ubuntu/shared:
+Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, mounted and available from /home/ubuntu/shared:

 `cd shared/../path/to/bundle-kubeflow`

 `python3 scripts/cli.py microk8s setup --controller uk8s`

 The upcoming deploy-to command allows manually setting a public address that is used for accessing Kubeflow on MicroK8s.
-In some deployment scenarios (such as local development), you may need to configure MicroK8s to use LAN DNS instead of the default of 8.8.8.8.
+However in some deployment scenarios (such as local development), you may need to configure MicroK8s to use LAN DNS instead of the default of 8.8.8.8.
 To do this, edit the coredns configmap with this command:

 `microk8s.kubectl edit configmap -n kube-system coredns`